The accident ended it all. The front end of No. 90 dangles

 No. 80, was transferred to Seashore Trolley

-Museum for historic preservation in 1946.
+Museum for preservation purposes in 1946.
 These

 two cars were originally Nos.
 1 and 2 from the